Reproduction-A

 • The process of moving

-Reproduction is the biological process by which living organisms produce new individuals of their own kind to continue their species.
+Reproduction is a fundamental biological process through which living organisms produce offspring of their own kind, ensuring the continuation of their species from one generation to the next.

 Q2.
 Which mode of reproduction involves only one parent?